ferjmele/coursera-gettingandcleaningdata-project/CodeBook.md

 #This is the CodeBook for the project of the Getting and Cleaning Data course.
 Detail description of features is in original files.
-#this file only attempts to describe which variables are contained in tidy dataset provided (82 total), and a short description of activities.
+#this file only attempts to describe which variables are contained in tidy dataset provided (81 requested + origin to total 82), and a short description of activities.
 ##Identifiers
 ###Subject : id of subject, as in original data
 ###Activity: label of activity (not id number)